gtk-rs/gtk4-rs/book/src/main_event_loop.md

 If the task spends its time calculating rather than waiting for a web response, it is [CPU-bound](https://en.wikipedia.org/wiki/CPU-bound).
 That means you have to run the task in a separate thread and let it send results back via a channel.

-If your task is [IO bound](https://en.wikipedia.org/wiki/I/O_bound), the answer depends on the crates at your disposal.
+If your task is [IO bound](https://en.wikipedia.org/wiki/I/O_bound), the answer depends on the crates at your disposal and the type of work to be done.

-Functions from crates using `glib`/`smol`/`async-std` can be spawned on the main loop.
+-  Light I/O work with functions from crates using `glib`, `smol`, `async-std` or the `futures` trait family can be spawned on the main loop.
 This way, you can often avoid synchronization via channels.
+- Heavy I/O work might still benefit from running in a separate thread / an async executor to avoid saturating the main loop.
+If you are unsure, benchmarking is advised.

 If the best crate for the job relies on `tokio`, you will have to spawn it with the tokio runtime and communicate via channels.